Opinion: Return of Bundesliga fans reveals Germany's misplaced priorities | DW | 16.09.2020

 In Germany, fans are set to return to Bundesliga stadiums.
 Representatives of Germany's 16 states are allowing for up to 20% of stadium's capacity to be filled.
 Final decisions will be left to local health authorities and be subject to clubs' hygiene concepts and the infection numbers in different regions.

-That's good news for the many fans longing to visit their home stadium, but this raises many questions concerning whether social distancing rules, which apply to many in society, can be upheld inside a football venue.
+That's good news for the many fans longing to visit their home stadium, but it raises many questions as to whether social distancing rules, which apply to so many, can be upheld inside a football venue.

 It's not the social distancing rules that make this decision problematic.
 It's some of what's behind it.
 Earlier this year, the German football league (DFL) was lauded for its hygiene plan that allowed the Bundesliga to finish last season with hardly any interruptions, albeit behind closed doors.